cicsdev/cics-java-liberty-springboot-jdbc/blog/blog.md

 g) stop and start the Liberty server to bring in these changes.

-h) Install and enable the CICS Bundle "JCICSSPG" you created in step c).
+h) Install and enable the CICS Bundle you created in step c).

 i) Check the Liberty message.log file to see if the Spring Boot application deployed successfully.